Resources and help for those dealing with abandonment, insecurity and self-doubt - the issues that face those who are abandoned.

 Subaortic Stenosis is a tightness just below the aortic valve in the heart that releases blood.
 Read more to learn about Subaortic Stenosis.

 Drug Addiction is a complex disease of the brain that is characterized by the compulsive, powerful, often uncontrollable, drug use and abuse even in the face of negative consequences.
+Learn how to deal with drug addiction, effects of drug addiction, help for those who love a drug addict, and how to get sober from being a drug addict.

 Information on the challenges facing those who have been incarcerated and are attempting to reenter society, plus resources and links to programs.